lp-wan/archi/schc-architecture.md

 * A TLS Association
 * Any other kind of connection id.

-The Discriminator enables to determine the SCHC Instance that is used to decompress the SCHC header, called a SCHC Header Instance.
+The Discriminator determines the SCHC Instance that is used to decompress the SCHC header.
+This is called a SCHC Header Instance.

 Once uncompressed, the SCHC Header enables to determine the SCHC Instance, called a SCHC Packet Instance, that is used to restore the packet data that is compressed in the stratum.